 Well, consider that boundaries have a fundamental place in life itself.
 Look around you, and you will see that every living creature has its own territory in which it lives and that it defends against intrusion.
 Boundaries are so fundamental that even criminals who thrive on violating the integrity of others have their own internal code of ethics, their own “boundaries.”

 So, considering that boundaries have a core purpose in civilization, an individual’s lack of personal, psychological boundaries isn’t really a true lack—at least, it’s not a lack in the philosophical sense of something “missing.”
-Instead, this apparent lack is really a refusal to defend one’s own dignity.
-And it’s a refusal based on hatred.
-That’s right.
-Hatred: a hatred of the self that results from living always in fear because of having been abused as a child.
-Unable to make sense of senseless abuse, a child, using the full effort of imperfect childhood logic, arrives at the only “logical” conclusion: “It must be my fault.
-I’m just a worthless person.
-I deserve condemnation.”
-And there you have it: self-hatred engendered by fear that is engendered by abuse.
+Instead, this apparent lack is really a refusal to defend one’s own dignity, and it’s a refusal based on hatred.
+This hatred, though, is double-edged : it’s a hatred for others and it’s a hatred for the self.

-Now, if you didn’t hate yourself, you would be able to take proper care of yourself—and that includes having healthy boundaries to protect your dignity.
-And if you had healthy boundaries to protect your dignity, you could, like in the example of the oxygen mask, take proper care of others.
-And taking proper care of others is an aspect of love.
+If you didn’t hate yourself, you would be able to take proper care of yourself—and that includes having healthy boundaries to protect your dignity.
+Moreover, if you had healthy boundaries to protect your dignity, you could, like in the above example of the oxygen mask, take proper care of others.
+Thus it should be apparent that not taking proper care of yourself, and not taking proper care of others is a refusal based on self-hatred.

 To re-establish healthy boundaries, then, endeavor to stop refusing to defend boundaries.
-You can do this simply by starting to refuse to hate—and that includes refusing to hate yourself.
+You can do this by starting to refuse to hate—and that includes refusing to hate yourself.

 Examples of Healthy Boundaries